What is a Personal Protection Order?

 Aggravated stalking includes additional actions of stalking after court intervention.
 For example, if a court orders a PPO and an individual violates the PPO, this may be considered aggravated stalking.
 Similarly, if an individual violates a court ordered term or probation, parole or pretrial release by stalking.

-Defending Against a Personal Protection Order
+If a Personal Protection Order Has Been Filed Against You

 - You can be arrested without a warrant for allegedly violating a PPO.